21 Things You Can't Return to Amazon — Either Online or In-Store

 - Gift cards (except as required by law)

-- Hazardous materials, including flammable liquids or gases
+- Hazardous materials, including flammable liquids or gases.

-- Items with special shipping instructions
+- Items with certain shipping restrictions

 - Some Jewelry items

-- Live insects (Amazon sells everything from ladybugs to Madagascar hissing cockroaches, none are returnable but may be refundable)
+- Live insects (Amazon sells everything from ladybugs to Madagascar hissing cockroaches, none are returnable, but may be refundable.)

-- Online subscriptions after you access them
+- Online subscriptions can't be returned after you access them

-- Pet food (but may be refundable)
+- Pet food (but it may be refundable if it arrives spoiled or damaged.)

 - Prepaid game cards